pingcap/docs/dev/reference/tools/data-migration/manage-tasks.md

 ### Preset skip operation

-`sql-skip` allows you to preset a skip operation to be executed when the position or the SQL statement of the binlog event matches with the specified `binlog-pos` or `sql-pattern`.
+You can use `sql-skip` to preset a skip operation to be executed when the position or the SQL statement of the binlog event matches with the specified `binlog-pos` or `sql-pattern`.
 For descriptions of related parameters and results, refer to [`sql-skip`](/dev/reference/tools/data-migration/skip-replace-sqls.md#sql-skip).

 ### Preset replace operation

-`sql-replace` allows you to preset a replace operation to be executed when the position or the SQL statement of the binlog event matches with the specified binlog-pos or sql-pattern..
+You can use `sql-replace` to preset a replace operation to be executed when the position or the SQL statement of the binlog event matches with the specified binlog-pos or sql-pattern..
 For descriptions of related parameters and results, refer to [`sql-replace`](/dev/reference/tools/data-migration/skip-replace-sqls.md#sql-replace).

 ### Forcefully refresh the `task => DM-workers` mapping